DavNights/Simulated-Scheduler/README.txt

 @authors:    David Gonzalez & Dillon Gonzalez
 @date:       8/20/2025

+How to run: From the top toolbar hover over "Run" and then click "Edit Configuration."
+From here you will need to
+            select "Application" as an option and then set main class as "SimulatedScheduler" and add in the desired arguments.
+For example "FIFO 15 2 3 4 5" once this has been saved hover over "Run" again and choose your named configuration for execution.

 Description: This is a simulated scheduler that simulates FIFO, SJF & Round-Robin.
              Round-Robin will utilize quantum numbers to ensure resource usage and prevent starvation.